trickstercache/trickster/CONTRIBUTING.md

 ## Reviewing Pull Requests

 Project Maintainers and designated Reviewers have the ability to approve Pull Requests to be merged into the `main` repo branch.
-However, we invite any user to unofficially review other user's pull requests for feedback, within the following guidelines:
+However, we invite any user to unofficially review other users' pull requests for feedback, within the following guidelines:

 * Non-Maintainer/Reviewer pull request reviews are unofficial and non-binding.